Hello, LeeMoore here. I use my soothing voice and strong yet gentle presence to hold space — for workshops on consent,

 for transformative ritual

-My approach to facilitation, teaching and mentorship weaves together systems thinking, somatic awareness and Kabbalistic frameworks.
-I'm especially interested in relational and embodiment practices that enable us to feel more vibrantly alive while maintaining deep connection—with one another, our ecosystems, and the Mystery.
+Guided by systems thinking, somatic awareness and Kabbalistic frameworks.
+I'm especially interested in relational practices that enable us to feel more vibrantly alive while maintaining deep connection—with one another, our ecosystems, and the Mystery.

-Since 2017, I've been actively exploring embodiment, consent, and play as foundational elements in spiritual practice and cultural transformation.
+Since 2017, I've been actively exploring consent and play as foundational elements in spiritual practice and cultural transformation.
 The most generative fields of practice for me currently include the School of Consent, Marina Kronkvist’s Ritual Play, Stephen Busby’s Higher Consciousness Collective, dance floors and the wilderness of Sinai.

 With gratitude, as well, to that great trickster Maharaji who appears when least expected.